popsolutions/openventilator/README.md

 Design, Build, Validate a reliable Ventilation Medical Equipment Project for people, regions, countries in difficult economical situations with a component-agnostic philosophy.
 This is why we didn't continue putting efforts into the projects being developed by other teams, who have a different society and economic reality.

 **The equipment must have as few industrial parts as possible.
-If necessary, industrial parts must be easily accessible, even in small towns and villages.**
+If necessary, parts must be easily accessible, even in small towns and villages.**

 ## Technical highlights